JT-Tsai/ADL-2024/HW1/readme.md

 - the `inference_mc.py` and `inference_qa.py` are also in `./src` folder.
 1. download trained model when execute inference process.
     - run the command to download model and tokenizer from google drive.
-    - when executed this, it will create `output` folder to save the trained model.
+    - when executed this, it will create `./output` folder to save the trained model.
     ```bash!
     bash ./download.sh
     ```